About

 " If it is by grace, it is no longer on the basis of works, otherwise grace is no longer grace. " (Romans 11:6)

-For we are saved by grace; and it is the gift of God, not by our works so that no-one may boast; if it were by works then grace would no longer be grace; for grace is a gift, and gifts merit no work - otherwise it would no longer be a gift, but it would be our due wages.
-What have you done for a birthday gift?
+For we are saved by grace; and it is the gift of God, not by our works so that no-one may boast; if it were by works, then grace would no longer be grace; for grace is a gift, and gifts merit no work.
+For what have you done for a birthday gift?
 Or what great work did you do to be born?
 Likewise, Christ gave Himself, even while we were deserving wrath, He gave up His life as the gift of God, so that by the grace of God, Jesus Christ might taste death for everyone.
-If it is by grace and not by our works, then who can boast?
+So then, if it is by grace, who can boast?
 For God sees to it that no-one come to Him with any boast in their mouth, except the boast of His name.

-And this is grace and truth: seeing the depravity of mankind, God did not send forth a torrent of fire to devour us, but instead He sent forth His beloved Son, the Son whom He loves and favors, He sent Him forth not to judge the world, but to save it.
-Although seeing the unseen nature of us all, He sent forth His Son on whom abides the great love of God to die for our sins - who is worthy for such a thing?
-He who knew no sin, took upon Himself our sins, so that we might walk in the newness of the righteousness of God.
-All are turned out of the way by the deed of one man, Adam, and brought near to God through the deed of One other, Jesus Christ; for it says,
+So seeing the depravity of mankind, God did not send forth a torrent of fire, but instead He sent forth His beloved Son, the Son whom He loves and favors, He sent Him forth not to judge the world, but to save it.
+Although seeing the unseen nature of us all, He sent forth His Son on whom abides the great love of God to die for our sins - and who is worthy of such a thing?
+He who knew no sin, took upon Himself our sins, so that we would walk in the newness of the life of God.
+All are turned out of the way by the deed of one man, Adam, and brought near to God through the deed of One other, Jesus Christ; and

 " There is salvation in no one else; for there is no other name under heaven that has been given among men by which we must be saved. " (Acts 4:12)

-" For the grace of God has appeared, bringing salvation to all men " (Titus 2:11)
+" The grace of God has appeared, bringing salvation to all men. " (Titus 2:11)

-" For the love of Christ controls us, having concluded this, that one died for all, therefore all died; and He died for all, so that they who live might no longer live for themselves, but for Him who died and rose again on their behalf. " (2 Corinthians 5:14-15)
+" The love of Christ controls us, having concluded this, that one died for all, therefore all died; and He died for all, so that they who live might no longer live for themselves, but for Him who died and rose again on their behalf. " (2 Corinthians 5:14-15)

-So let us rejoice and see the exhortations and exclamations spoken by the Lord Himself to those who would hear and believe in Him, producing in themselves a very great faith, having themselves marveled the Lord by their faith, and called to Him for deliverance because they believed He is powerful and able to do.
-For these, not being of Hebrew descent, were Gentiles; and they marveled the Lord by their faith; as the examples in the Scriptures say,
+So let us rejoice because of the great love God has shown us in Christ Jesus.
+Let us see the exhortations and exclamations spoken by the Lord to those who would hear and believe in Him, producing in themselves a very great faith, having themselves marveled the Lord by their faith; for they called to Him for deliverance because they believed He is powerful and able to do.
+For these, not being of Hebrew descent, but were Gentiles; and they marveled the Lord by their faith; as the examples in the Scriptures say,

 "Truly I say to you, I have not found such great faith with anyone in Israel."
 (Matthew 8:6-10)